The (surprising) nuggets of the editorial staff #47 – Jordan

 The brand relies on its talent to build its brand image and the aesthetic charter of its website.

-Then, the brand manufactures in France and it is a desire that I respect.
-And, finally, the clothes are simply tasteful and modest, in a good way.
+Then, the brand manufactures in France and that is a desire that I respect.
+And, finally, the clothes are simply tasteful and modest, in the good sense of the term.
 That is to say, the aesthetic intention is always fair and measured.
-In addition, it is based on the clothing of the past, clothing whose form was first dictated by utility.
+In addition, it is based on the clothes of yesteryear, clothes whose shape was first dictated by utility.

-This is how we make quality clothes.
+This is how you make quality clothes.

 Back to that corduroy suit.